All Episodes

 They had a lot of control.

-They would uh they would end up killing emperors.
+They would end up killing emperors.

-Yeah, they would end up killing emperors, and like one of them then would become the emperor, and then another Praetorian Guard would kill.
+Yeah, they would end up killing emperors and like one of them then would become the emperor and then another Praetorian guard would kill.

-I think it's the Praetorian Guard would kill that guy and then become the Emperor.
+I think it's the Praetorian Guard would kill that guy and then become the emperor.

-Yeah, they had spirits.
+Yeah, they had spurts.

 Or moved away.

-So we really don't have an empire.
+We really don't have an empire.

-Like people think that fascism is the only form of corruption, and it's like there's all sorts of different ways that corruption can kind of seep into a power structure.
+And it's like, there's all sorts of different ways that corruption can kind of seep into a power structure.

-Yeah, I guess I guess uh maybe it's too vague to say any system can be corrupted, but any any any power system, any system of power, but then I'm like, what's decentralized power?
+Yeah, I guess, I guess, maybe it's too vague to say any system can be corrupted, but any, any, any power system, any system of power.

-Is that a is that a what do they call that?
+Is that a, is that a, what do they call that?

-Can you have decentralized power?
+Can you have decentralized?

-Yeah, where is that like uh what's it called when it's like saying dry rain, you know, like it's not really oxymoron.
+Or is that like what's it called when it's like saying dry rain?

-Like is decentralized power an oxymoron, can you even have it?
+Can you even have it?

-Yeah, that's a that's a that's very interesting.
+Yeah, that's a, that's a, that's very interesting.

 I actually haven't thought of that question in depth.